Real world data collection doesn’t always follow the rules.

 na.omit() – remove rows with na from a list

 This is the easiest option.
 The na.omit() function returns a list without any rows that contain na values.
+This is the fastest way to remove rows in r.

 # remove na in r - remove rows - na.omit function / option ompleterecords <- na.omit(datacollected)